 Why Study Pre-Med at Goshen College?

 If you are interested in medicine, Goshen College can provide a strong background for entry into medical school and related professions.
 As one of the best undergraduate schools for pre-med, Goshen College offers many unique opportunities for medical experience prior to entering medical school.
 Goshen College students find many opportunities for academic studies and research; pre-medical students can also gain experience in programs linking GC with local health-care providers.

-In the past 5 years, 92% of GC students who have applied to medical school have been accepted.
+In the past 5 years, 92% of GC students who have applied to medical school in Indiana and beyond have been accepted.

 Opportunities to Work Closely with Faculty